 He is there, and this is a very interesting area, because he brings them to a place that is noted historically as the place where devils are worshipped, or perhaps not quite as strong a language as that but certainly there was the shrine, the very popular shrine, to the Greek god Pan.

 And the Greek god Pan was one of those kind of naughty gods, leading people astray all the time.
 And you see him very often in ancient pictures as playing a flute.
 And he used to play his flute to kind of entice good people away and into doing the kind of naughty things he was known for.

-But he was a very serious god in many ways.
-And, at the time of Jesus, his power waned a bit but there were still four great caves there in which Pan was worshipped.
-And above them was this very large outcrop of rock at the top that would shade the area where the people used to come and sing and dance and revel and other things as well.
+But it was a very serious god in many ways.
+And at the time of Jesus, his power had waned a bit, but there were still four great caves there in which Pan was worshipped.
+And above them was this very large outcrop of rock that would shade the area where the people used to come and sing and dance and revel and other things as well.

 Why do I mention all this?

 Because this is the place where Jesus suddenly stops and he says to his disciples — after they had journeyed and been in many places, large crowds following them, now they were all alone — and he says to them, “Who do people say that I am?”